 Prior to joining GHC, she acted as chief financial officer for Media Ventures, an entertainment company where she managed the business and personal accounts of music industry executives.
 She has extensive experience handling sophisticated multimillion-dollar financial transactions in both the real estate and non-real estate markets.

-GHC Housing Partners' senior vice president of acquisitions and development joined the company in 2002 to expand expertise in acquisition, finance and construction or renovation of affordable and market-rate housing.
+Ms. Lawshe joined the company in 2002 and is responsible for providing leadership to the acquisition and development team.
 She has extensive experience with the use of low-income housing tax credits, multi-layered financing structures and HUD project-based rental programs, as well as conventional financing.
 While at GHC, Ms. Lawshe has been responsible for the acquisition and financing of approximately 15,000 units exceeding $750 million dollars in value.

 Ms. Lawshe has more than 20 years of experience in real estate development and finance.
 Prior to joining GHC, Ms. Lawshe served as the chief executive officer of A Community of Friends (ACOF), a Los Angeles-based nonprofit development organization.
 Under her leadership, ACOF produced approximately 800 units in Los Angeles, Orange and San Diego counties, and raised more than $100 million in capital from private and public sources.